 Pursuant to Section 78 of the OEB Act, the OEB is mandated to regulate the electricity distribution rates charged by electricity distributors.
-Generally, an electricity distributor's rates are set by way of either a Cost of Service or Incentive Regulation Mechanism framework.
+Generally, an electricity distributor's rates are set by way of either a Cost of Service or IRM framework.

 A Cost of Service application requires a detailed examination of evidence and an assessment of the costs incurred by an electricity distributor to provide service, including: capital costs and cost rates for equity and debt; PILs payments; amortization costs; operations, maintenance, and administrative costs; and cost of service offsets in the form of revenues from sources other than electricity distribution rates.
 The electricity distributor's rates are calculated to recover the total amount of all costs less revenue from other sources, as determined by the OEB, required to provide service to its customers.

-The Incentive Regulation Mechanism framework provides for an annual adjustment to an electricity distributor's rates based on a formulaic calculation with no direct examination of evidence regarding the electricity distributor's actual costs and infrastructure needs.
-The Incentive Regulation Mechanism rate setting plan runs on a four year cycle, with a Cost of Service rate application known as a "rebasing application" serving as the starting point for three subsequent annual rate changes determined through the Incentive Regulation Mechanism adjustment process.
-The OEB's current Third Generation version of Incentive Regulation Mechanism allows electricity distributors to adjust their rates by the difference between the inflation factor (as determined by Statistics Canada) and the sum of a deemed productivity factor of 0.72% (representing the expected annual electricity distributor productivity gain) and a stretch factor of 0.2%, 0.4% or 0.6% (representing an additional productivity target determined by benchmarked electricity distributor performance).
+The IRM framework provides for an annual adjustment to an electricity distributor's rates based on a formulaic calculation with no direct examination of evidence regarding the electricity distributor's actual costs and infrastructure needs.
+The IRM rate setting plan runs on a five year cycle, with a Cost of Service rate application known as a "rebasing application" serving as the starting point for four subsequent annual rate changes determined through the IRM adjustment process.